Arnplattenspitze - A Gem Between Wetterstein and Karwendel

 It is a relatively short tour, allowing you to plan this trip as a half-day adventure, which is especially useful if you arrive by car from Munich, and plan to do this on the weekend, as you will be able to start the drive home early compared to all the other day-trippers and thus avoid the traffic jams common in the region.

 If you go for the peak, you have a chance to climb up some UIAA II rated sections.
-Although you should only attempt this if you are an experienced climber.
+However, you should only attempt this if you are an experienced climber.

-Now from the parking lot, we first follow the Leutascher Arche downstream, until we cross a small bridge over the Arnbach.
-Directly after the bridge, we start our ascent on a little hiking trail, that immediately jumps up the mountainside.
+We first follow the Leutascher Arche downstream from the parking lot until we cross a small bridge over the Arnbach.
+After the bridge, we start our ascent on a little hiking trail, that immediately jumps up the mountainside.
 Within only two kilometres there are more than five-hundred meters of ascent waiting.
 And in case you can not imagine how steep that is: That is more than half of the tours ascent, crammed into less than a quarter of the distance walked during that tour.

 The path leads through a rocky slope, only sparsely overgrown with pine trees.
 The landscape actually reminded me of the shores around the Croatian town of Dubrovnik, where a similar mix of stones and pines can be found.
-This surface of rocks and dried pine needles also leads to some complications in regards to navigation, as not everywhere a clear path can be identified and the way-markings are sometimes a little sparsely placed.
-Also,, there are plenty of animal paths crossing our own, and being let astray by them is easy enough.
+This surface of rocks and dried pine needles also leads to some complications regarding navigation, as not everywhere a clear path can be identified and the way-markings are sometimes a little sparsely placed.
+Also, there are plenty of animal paths crossing our own, and being let astray by them is easy enough.
 I myself followed one of those paths for quite a while, but to no harm, as it reconnected with the marked trail after a time.
-At about 1664 m of elevation, we reach the conclusion of the steep section, and at the same time the first notable point.
+At about 1664 m of elevation, we conclude the steep section, and at the same time the first notable point.
 There is an old hut, that is quite vandalized.
-Its door is open, the windows are broken the and cooking place inside destroyed.
-On the floor, there are glass splinters and nails in abundance, and both the beds are still equipped with blankets and sheets.
+Its door is open, and the windows are broken the and cooking place inside destroyed.
+There are glass splinters and nails in abundance on the floor, and both the beds are still equipped with blankets and sheets.
 It was quite an eerie place to walk past, especially as it got a little bit foggy from low hanging clouds at the time.
-I do not know the story behind this hut, however, finding such a place in this usually well-maintained region is quite unusual.
+I do not know the story behind this hut; however, finding such a place in this usually well-maintained region is quite unusual.

 The path leads us directly past the hut, and from here on out it is also much easier to hike, now following loosely along the ridgeline, through a sea of mountain pines.
 Shortly after we reach the Zwirchkopf (1769 m).
 Form here, we have our first great views in our back the Wetterstein, and before us the upcoming peaks and the stone tower of the Arnplattenspitze.
 At least you can enjoy those views, as for my part, I was standing directly in a cloud, and while I could see what was behind me, the path in front of me was shrouded in mist.